Strymon Volante Magnetic Echo Machine Pedal

 At first, the Volante might look daunting.
 There’s an overflowing number of parameters for a vintage effect, but each dial provides an extremely specific alteration to the sound you can clearly hear develop as you experiment with the pedal.

 The Volante has three fundamental types of sound: drum, tape, and studio.
-Tape is an extremely accurate recreation of the classic analogue tape repeats.
+Tape is a precise recreation of the classic analogue tape repeats.
 Drum is based on the spinning plate magnetic delay that utilises a wire to record.
-And Studio is based on the cleaner reel-to-reel studio units.
+While Studio is based on the cleaner reel-to-reel studio units.

 Playback and Feedback